-To avoid corrosion, you should keep the shock and spring clean and free of dirt or water.
-It is important to keep the shock shaft clean and free of mud.
+To avoid corrosion, you should keep the shocks and springs clean and free of dirt and moisture.
 The wiper seal will clean deposits from the shaft, but the shock won't necessarily fully compress every time.
 This means you could accumulate dirt at the bottom of the shaft and underneath the jounce bumper.
 Make sure you clean these areas completely to prevent shaft corrosion.
 Avoid using a high-pressure washer near the shaft seals or adjusters, as this could drive dirt inside the shock.